What Is Leadership Coaching?

 First thing to keep in mind...

-It doesn't matter who your clients are -- top CEOs, world class entrepreneurs, big name celebrities, legendary sports personalities - they just want one thing...
+It doesn't matter who your clients are -- top CEOs, world-class entrepreneurs, big name celebrities and influencers, legendary sports personalities - they just want one thing...

 To become better than they already are.